arya-upm/mVARbox/README.md

 Functions in mVARbox are implemented to work mainly with pseudo-objects (matlab structures).
 The following classes are included:

-- `data`, to handle time series.
+- `data`, to handle data series.
 - `AR`, to handle autoregressive models.
 - `VAR`, to handle multivariate autoregressive models.
 - `gamma`, to handle auto/cross covariance functions.
 - `S` to handle auto/cross power spectral densities.
 - `CMF`, to handle covariance matrix functions.
 - `CPSDM`, to handle coss power spectral density matrices.
+- `DTFT`, to handle Discrete Time Fourier Transforms.
 - `window`, to handle time/lag windows.
-- `DTFT`, to handle Discrete Time Fourier Transforms.
 - ...

 Each class has a number of associated fields.
-Several fields are shared between classes, but others are just class-specific.

 Below is a description of the main type of functions that you will find in **mVARbox**.

 ### Functions `initialise_(class)`

-This family of functions are located in folder [initialise_objects/](https://github.com/cristobal-GC/mVARbox/tree/main/initialise_objects).
-They are employed to initialise an object of a specific class.
+This family of functions are located in folder [initialise_objects/](https://github.com/arya-upm/mVARbox/tree/main/initialise_objects).
+They can be employed to initialise an object of a specific class.
 The object can be initialise empty, or assessing some or all the associated fields.
 You will find a detailed description of the fields associated to each class in the corresponding initialisation funcion.

 ### Functions `get_`

 These are the functions mainly intended for users.
 They usually take objects as inputs and generate one or more objects as outputs.
-The documentation of the functions describes thoroughly the fields that need to be filled in the input objects, as well as the fields that are filled in the output objects.
-Sometimes, specific parameters not contained in a object field are also required.
+The documentation of each function describes thoroughly the fields that need to be filled in the input objects, as well as the fields that are filled in the output objects.
+Sometimes, specific variables not contained in a object field are also required